 Carbon Monoxide Detectors

 While smoke detectors alert you to smoke, carbon monoxide detectors sound an alarm when toxic levels of carbon monoxide are present.
 Carbon monoxide (CO) is a colorless, odorless gas.
 The fact carbon monoxide can’t be seen or smelled is what makes it such a danger.
 Like smoke detectors, it is recommended that you install CO monitors near bedrooms and on each level of the home.
-It’s recommended that you place additional CO alarms within 5 to 20 feet of common CO sources such as a furnaces, water heaters and fireplaces.
+It’s also recommended that you place additional CO alarms within 5 to 20 feet of common CO sources such as furnaces, water heaters and fireplaces.
 Our selection of combination smoke and carbon monoxide detectors are another smart way to protect your family.

-Class A Extinguishers are designed to put out fires related to common combustibles including wood, paper, trash and plastics.
+Class A extinguishers are designed to put out fires related to common combustibles including wood, paper, trash and plastics.

-Class B Extinguishers should be used on fires involving flammable liquids like gasoline, grease and oil.
+Class B extinguishers should be used on fires involving flammable liquids like gasoline, grease and oil.

-Class C Extinguishers are for fires related to electrical equipment – wires, motors and appliances.
+Class C extinguishers are for fires related to electrical equipment – wires, motors and appliances.
 Note: Always unplug an electrical device before trying to put out a fire.